 - ▶ During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
-Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ▶ If there is a flame protection, always put it up when using the gas cooker. - ► The gas cooker lid is held closed by a spring.
+Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ▶ If there is a flame protection, always put it up when using the gas cooker. - ▶ Depending on the model, the gas cooker lid is held closed by a spring.
 When closing there is danger of getting injured!

-- Do not place hot objects such as cooking pans on the sink cover.
-The plastic can become deformed. - Do not use the glass gas cooker lid as a hob. - Do not close the gas cooker lid while the gas cooker is in operation. - ▷ Do not apply pressure on the gas cooker lid when it is closed. - Do not place hot cooking pans on the gas cooker lid.
+- ▷ Do not use the glass gas cooker lid as a hob. - Do not close the gas cooker lid while the gas cooker is in operation. - Do not apply pressure on the gas cooker lid when it is closed. - Do not place hot cooking pans on the gas cooker lid. - ▶ Keep the gas cooker lid open after cooking until the burners are cool.
+Otherwise the glass plate could shatter.

-- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - ➢ Further information can be obtained in the device manufacturer's instruction manual.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - When the flame goes out, the thermocouple automatically cuts the gas supply. - > Further information can be obtained in the manufacturer's instruction manual.

-The kitchen unit is fitted with a three-burner gas cooker.
+The vehicle kitchen unit is fitted with a three-burner gas cooker.